semasuka/blog/about.md

 # About the blog

-This blog is ranked among [the top 40 Machine Learning Blogs](https://blog.feedspot.com/machine_learning_blogs/).
+This blog is ranked among [the top Machine Learning blogs online](https://blog.feedspot.com/machine_learning_blogs/).
 The blog itself is built using [Jekyll](https://jekyllrb.com "Jekyll").
 If you wish to use this blog as a template to create your blog or contribute to this project, pull request on my GitHub profile [here](https://github.com/semasuka/blog).

 Knowledge should be shared at no cost that is why all of the content on this blog is FREE with no ads for the benefit of the community.